Gopalapuranam: Plot

 Gopalakrishnan's only sister Nandini comes across a person named Vishnu and they soon get married.
 Vishnu is a gold smuggler who works under Mathew.
 Gopalakrishnan too joins smuggling business with Vishnu and proves himself as too good in that.
 But because of his greed he makes a big mistake and now the different gangs are behind him and Vishnu who wants their gold and money back.

 Cast

 Soundtrack

+The music was composed by Younaceo.
+The song "Nee Nilavo" sung by Vineeth Sreenivasan was ranked 6th by Galatta for the top ten Malayalam songs of January 2009.

+Reception

+Paresh C. Palicha of Rediff.com rated the film 1/5 stars and wrote, "Uninteresting films like Gopalapur[an]am are making it to the theatres as bigger films release only during Vishu".
+The critic criticized the film's promotional efforts at tricking the audience that the film was a Mukesh-starrer when he had very less screentime.